 - Selectively purchase online reports.
 After exhausting all the free sources, go back to the Internet and order any more esoteric report or association journal that you need.
-Popular sites include Gartner Group, Market Research Reports, and Frost & Sullivan.
+Popular sites include IBIS World, Gartner Group, Market Research Reports, and Frost & Sullivan.

 - Set up your own informal focus group.
 In conjunction with some outside expert data, it is a big plus to add your own structured research, like setting up a small focus group and documenting results.
 Variations include social media feedback, online bulletin boards, telephone surveys, and direct-mail surveys.

 There are two types of research that you need in the business plan: primary and secondary.
-The big-picture market and industry data is obtained from other researchers.
+The big-picture market and industry data are obtained from other researchers.
 This is called secondary research.
 It consists of background data like demographic information, industry trends, and census information.
 More importantly, you need data as specific as possible to your product and your target market.
 This data, collected by interviewing relevant people, is called primary research.

 The information you discover will allow you to build a profile of your target market and the entire industry.
 For instance, if you’re developing a product for car owners, you’d want to find out the number of car owners broken down by gender, age, and geography.
 Then you need to show how much this market segment spends on cars today, with spending growth rates from the past 10 years, and industry projections.

 Having no data or only personal projections to back up your opportunity and financial forecast is the kiss of death for any business plan.
 Obviously, it doesn’t stop here.
 We all know people can use statistics to prove anything they want, so just quoting numbers doesn’t mean your plan is sound.
-In my experience, paying more for the data doesn’t make it any more sound either, so check the sources listed above for low budget alternatives first.
+In my experience, paying more for the data doesn’t make it any more sound either, so check the sources listed above for low-budget alternatives first.